Dr. J. Robert Mayden, DDS

 Aug.
 31, 1929 — Jan.
 4, 2021

-Robert is survived by his children: Jill (Tim) Manvilla of Indianapolis, IN, Jana (Alan) Wertepny of Loxachahee, FL, Kim (Sally Collins) Mayden of Lake St. Louis, MO, Kara (Dr. Dean) Argo of Nashville, TN, Kay (Chuck) Sharpe of Tipp City, OH, Jay (Carrie) Mayden of Crown Point, IN and Jeff (Heather) Mayden of Wildwood, MO.
-13 grandchildren: Shannon (Jason) Raynor, Brett (Jenny) Manvilla, Dr. Brittney (Dr. James) McClymonds, Ryan (Carrie) Wertepny, Randy Wertepny, Dr. Taylor Argo, Ben (Kylee) Argo, Jordan (Danielle) Sharpe, Lauren (Michael) Porto, Ellise Sharpe, Jenna Mayden, Jack Mayden and Sydney Mayden; 17 great-grandchildren; siblings: Richard Mayden, Louie (Kathy) Mayden, Maryann Cavanaugh; and sister-in-law: Sara Mayden.
+Robert is survived by his children: Jill (Tim) Manvilla, of Indianapolis, IN, Jana (Alan) Wertepny, of Loxachahee, FL, Kim (Sally Collins) Mayden, of Lake St. Louis, MO, Kara (Dr. Dean) Argo, of Nashville, TN, Kay (Chuck) Sharpe, of Tipp City, OH, Jay (Carrie) Mayden, of Crown Point, IN, and Jeff (Heather) Mayden, of Wildwood, MO.
+13 grandchildren: Shannon (Jason) Raynor, Brett (Jenny) Manvilla, Dr. Brittney (Dr. James) McClymonds, Ryan (Carrie) Wertepny, Randy Wertepny, Dr. Taylor Argo, Ben (Kylee) Argo, Jordan (Danielle) Sharpe, Lauren (Michael) Porto, Ellise Sharpe, Jenna Mayden, Jack Mayden and Sydney Mayden; 17 great-grandchildren; siblings, Richard Mayden, Louie (Kathy) Mayden and Maryann Cavanaugh; and sister-in-law, Sara Mayden.

-Robert was a graduate of Bishop Noll Institute in 1948 and also graduated from Loras College in Dubuque, IA where he played football.
+Robert was a graduate of Bishop Noll Institute in 1948 and also graduated from Loras College in Dubuque, IA, where he played football.
 He was a graduate of Loyola University Chicago College of Dental Surgery in 1954.
-Robert enlisted in the United States Air Force and was stationed at Lowry Air Force Base in Denver, CO.
+Robert enlisted in the U.S. Air Force and was stationed at Lowry Air Force Base in Denver, CO.
 Robert and Carole returned to Northwest Indiana and he established his Crown Point dental practice in 1956.

-A private Mass of Christian Burial will be held at St. Mary Catholic Church in Crown Point, IN with Fr.
-Pat Kalich officiating.
+A private Mass of Christian Burial will be held at St. Mary Catholic Church in Crown Point, IN with Father Pat Kalich officiating.
 Interment to follow at Calumet Park Cemetery in Merrillville, IN.

 In lieu of flowers, donations may be given in Robert's name to the Crown Point Community Foundation.